toquidapus/Necohydra/updates.md

 - Made it more obvious that screenshots are copied to the clipboard in screenshot text.
 - Villagers, Guard Villagers, Wandering Traders / Bakers, and Citizens now have healthbars that look similar to one of a player.
   - This also includes their zombified variants.
+- Players now have special visual effects on death.
+- Mining blocks now have different visuals.
 - Updated the amount of rows that *JEI* displays.
 - Textures and item names in *Lightman's Currency* and related mods have been updated to be more medieval.
 - Changed how the player's coin balance from *Lightman's Currency* appears ( ex: 2n5d8e3g7i4c -> $2,583.74 )